Gursha by Beejhy Barhany - ISBN: 9780593536674

 Summary

-A joyous celebration of Ethiopian Jewish cuisine, featuring over one hundred accessible and healthy recipes, stories, and traditions from the intersection of the African and Jewish diasporas.
+A joyous celebration of Ethiopian Jewish cuisine: more than one hundred accessible and healthy recipes, stories, and traditions from the intersection of the African and Jewish diasporas.

-In Gursha, which loosely translates to “the act of feeding one another,” acclaimed chef and restaurateur Beejhy Barhany shares the food of the Beta Israel, Ethiopian Jews.
-She explores the rich culinary history of her …
+In Gursha, which loosely translates to “the act of feeding one another,” the acclaimed chef and restaurateur Beejhy Barhany shares the food of the Beta Israel, Ethiopian Jews.
+She …

 Book Details